ryanatpicchu/GramGoldLab_docs/GameAPI/doc.md

 ## NOTICES

   * besides betAmount/winAmount, you don't need to concern about any parameters at this version
-  * there is no much balance in this game pool, please make a wager amount between 1~10 GGC prevent betting
+  * there is no much balance in this game pool, please make a wager amount between 1~10 GGC prevent betting failure

 ## URL